GustavoVaAsc/Compiler-Team2/README.md

 ![Fail 1 - Parsing Completed](https://github.com/GustavoVaAsc/Compiler-Team2/blob/main/app/src/main/assets/Screenshots/Semantic%20Error%201.2.jpg)
 > ![Fail 1 - Message](https://github.com/GustavoVaAsc/Compiler-Team2/blob/main/app/src/main/assets/Screenshots/Semantic%20Error%201.3.jpg)
 <br>
+What’s wrong? <br>
 The function that adds two numbers is declared as void; however, it attempts to return x, which is an integer value.
 Although the parser does not detect any errors, the code is semantically incorrect because a function declared as void should not return any value.
----
+>
 <br><br>

 ![Fail 2](https://github.com/GustavoVaAsc/Compiler-Team2/blob/main/app/src/main/assets/Screenshots/Semantic%20Error%202.1.jpg)
 ![Fail 2 - Parsing Completed](https://github.com/GustavoVaAsc/Compiler-Team2/blob/main/app/src/main/assets/Screenshots/Semantic%20Error%202.2.jpg)
 ![Fail 2 - Message](https://github.com/GustavoVaAsc/Compiler-Team2/blob/main/app/src/main/assets/Screenshots/Semantic%20Error%202.3.jpg)
 <br>
+What’s wrong? <br>
 The variable i is declared as an integer (```int```); however, a string (```"Hola"```) was assigned to it.
 Although this does not produce errors during parsing, it is semantically incorrect because the assigned data type does not match the declared type.
 <br>

 ### Compiler